Going through a divorce isn’t easy—emotionally, mentally, or financially.

 Health insurance

-If you’re transitioning from one policy to the next, you can get temporary insurance up to 18 months through COBRA.
+If you’re transitioning from one policy to the next, consider temporary insurance through COBRA, which can provide coverage for up to 18 months.
 Your previous insurer can help.

 Passwords

-If you and a former spouse shared passwords on any site, you may want to change them.
+If you and a former spouse shared any passwords, you may want to change them.
 (We have some tips for keeping your accounts secure.)

 Evaluate future needs and plans.